 Thomas C. Priore

-Thomas Priore has served as Executive Chairman and founding member of Priority since August 2005.
+Thomas Priore has served as Executive Chairman and founding member of Priority since August 2005 and recently assumed the role of Chief Executive Officer in December of 2018.
 Under Mr. Priore’s strategic direction, Priority has emerged from a start-up organization to become the 13th largest merchant acquirer in the US and a leading provider of commercial payment solutions to major global institutions.
 Prior to dedicating his full time to Priority, he founded ICP Capital, a boutique investment banking enterprise that became a market leader in structured finance reaching over $20 billion in assets under management.
 From 1999 until 2003, Mr. Priore was with Guggenheim Securities where he founded the Structured Finance Trading and Origination business and managed its Fixed Income Sales and Trading division.
 Previously, Mr. Priore spent eight years in PaineWebber’s Fixed Income Sales and Trading department, rising to Vice President.
 Mr. Priore is a graduate of Harvard University and holds an MBA from Columbia University.
-Thomas Priore is the brother of John Priore, Priority’s Chief Executive Officer.
+Thomas Priore is the brother of John Priore, Priority’s Vice Chairman.

 John V. Priore

-John Prioreis has over twenty-five years of experience in the payments industry.
+John Priore is the co-founder of Priority and served as Chief Executive Officer of Priority from August 2005 until assuming the role of Vice Chairman of the Board in December of 2018.
+He has over twenty-five years of experience in the payments industry.
 Prior to founding Priority, he was the Executive Vice President of Financial Systems at Ingenico, and also served in a variety of positions at other firms, including NOVA, First Data and American Express.
 Mr. Priore is a member of the Technology Association of Georgia (TAG), a legacy member of the Alpharetta Technology Commission and currently serves on the Board of Directors for the Electronic Transactions Association.
 His commitment to the industry has helped propel Priority to be a leader in payments technology.
-John Priore is the brother of Thomas Priore, Priority’s Executive Chairman.
+John Priore is the brother of Thomas Priore, Priority’s Chief Executive Officer and Executive Chairman.